odkr/lpassh-add/MANUAL.md

 # SECURITY

 **lpassh-add** is but a shell script.
-You should read the source code and evaluate the security risks yourself.
+You should read the source code and assess the security risks yourself.
 Above all, since **lpassh-add** is a wrapper around OpenSSh and the LastPass command line client, their threat models apply.

-**lpassh-add** itself trusts your system (i.e., your terminal emulator, the shell, the utilities it calls, etc.), OpenSSh, the LastPass command line client, and your environment.
-That said, it overrides the environment variables `PATH`, `IFS`, and `LPASS_AUTO_SYNC_TIME`.
-Moreover, it checks the permissions of the utility `SSH_ASKPASS` points to.
+**lpassh-add** itself trusts your system (i.e., your terminal, your shell, the utilities it calls, etc.), OpenSSh, the LastPass command line client, and your environment.
+However, it overrides the environment variables `PATH` and `IFS`.
+Moreover, it checks the permissions of the utility that either `LPASS_ASKPASS` or `SSH_ASKPASS` points to.

 If you're using the LastPass agent, any programme that you (or the superuser) runs can get a copy of your password database by calling `lpass export` while the agent is running.
-This conforms to LastPass' threat model, but it may still make you feel uneasy.
+This conforms to LastPass' threat model, but it may make you feel uneasy.
 You can use **lpassh-add** *without* using the LastPass agent, by setting `LPASSH_ADD_AGENT_DISABLE` or `LPASS_AGENT_DISABLE` to 1. **lpassh-add** will still only ask you for your LastPass password once.
 However, it will store a copy of that password in memory while it's running.
 (If you're using the LastPass agent, it won't.)

-If you do *not* set `SSH_ASKPASS`, **lpassh-add** will read passphrases from the teletype device of your terminal.
+If you do *not* set `LPASS_ASKPASS` or `SSH_ASKPASS`, **lpassh-add** will read passphrases from the teletype device of your terminal.
 However, it does *not* have exclusive access to that device; any other process you (or the superuser) runs can also read from that device.
 (This is true for *any* programme that reads data from a teletype device, including **ssh-add**.)

 # EXIT STATUS